SNHD-Development/FormSchemaRender/README.md

 if we don't want to render "Middle Initial" simply set in "Options.MiddleName = false".
 If we want to accept Middle Name instead of Middle Initial simply set "Options.FullMiddleName = true".
 This option will change the placeholder text to "Middle Name".

+### Country Field

+To exclude some countries, pass in `Options.ExcludeCountry` as a list with 2 digit code.

+    {
+        "Name" : "ShippingCountry",
+        "Type" : "Country",
+        "Description" : "Shipping Country",
+        "Options" : {
+            "ExcludeCountry" : ["US", "GR"]
+        }
+    }

 ### Address Field

 By default, Address Field will render "Street, City, State, ZipCode and Country"